FairwindsOps/insights-docs/first-steps/cost-efficiency.md

 Note that these recommendations should be sanity checked by the user.
 If your application experiences periodic bursts in traffic, you may want to keep your limits relatively high.
-For mission-critical applications, it's wise to make these changes gradually, monitoring your application for any degradation in performance along the way.
+For mission-critical applications, it's wise to make any reduction in resources gradually, monitoring your application for any degradation in performance along the way.

 It's also good to let Goldilocks gather usage data for 1-7 days before taking its recommendations.